neuromatch/nmc-box/devops/README.md

 This will run the following processes

 - `supervisor-gatsby`: build and serve Gatsby frontend in port 9000
-- `supervisor-hug`: serve Hug API at port 8888
+- `supervisor-fastapi`: serve backend FastAPI at port 8888
 - `supervisor-elasticsearch`: serve Elasticsearch at port 9200

 ## Nginx